kxxt/aspeak/README.md

 A simple text-to-speech client for Azure TTS API. :laughing:

 ## Note

+Starting from version 6.0.0, `aspeak` by default uses the RESTful API of Azure TTS.
+If you want to use the WebSocket API, you can specify `--mode websocket` when invoking `aspeak` or set `mode = "websocket"` in the `auth` section of your profile.

 Starting from version 4.0.0, `aspeak` is rewritten in rust.
 The old python version is available at the `python` branch.